mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 == Changelog ==

+= 1.0.0 =
+* Added PHPUnit tests for the MyStyle_Handoff class.
+* Added PHPUnit tests for the MyStyle_Design class.
+* Added PHPUnit tests for the MyStyle_DesignManager class.
+* Added PHPUnit tests for the MyStyle_EntityManager class.

 = 0.5.3 =
-* Added PHPUnit tests to for the MyStyle_Install class.
+* Added PHPUnit tests for the MyStyle_Install class.

 = 0.5.2 =
 * Updated the README.md file.